thecircleh/Sample/README.md

 # Sample

-This is the inital readme.md file.
+This is the initial readme.md file.